Agent-Ready Infrastructure for This Site

 # Agent response

-- The middleware is lower-effort and higher-value than we expected.
-About two hours of engineering.
-Measurable agent traffic within the first day.
+1. The middleware is lower-effort and higher-value than we expected. ~2 hours of engineering.
+Measurable agent traffic within a day.

-- Schema is table stakes, not the strategy.
-It is necessary.
-It is not sufficient.
-The middleware is what turns schema into leverage.
+4. Schema is necessary but not sufficient.
+The middleware turns schema into leverage.